10 Important Trends in Education to Expect in 2018

 - Career pathways for teachers that build on exemplary classroom practice will be highlighted; e.g., mentoring skills, teacher leadership roles.
 Teaching is often considered a “flat career” because there are few steps forward in the profession outside of leaving the classroom for administrative positions.
 Because not all teachers are interested in those types of roles, teaching has slowly embraced some positions that are informal (like new teacher mentoring in some places) or formal (TOSAs—teachers on special assignment, instructional coaches) that create a new space for additional professional growth and development.
 These roles honor the capacities of teachers while building on their expertise to support curriculum, instruction, and new teacher growth in schools.

 - The existing teacher shortage—especially in special education, math, and science, and in schools serving students of color, low-income students, and English Learners—will continue through 2018 and will increase, based in part on the predicted increase in the school-going population in the upcoming decade.
 Additionally, as the baby boomers move towards retirement, the need for teachers will continue to grow.
 While this is not a new problem, the challenges are present across the nation and will likely have to be tackled on multiple fronts at once to result in true change.

 Have predictions of your own?
 Share them with us on our Facebook page for educators.

-Dr. Alisa J. Bates is Interim Dean in Concordia University-Portland’s College of Education.
+Dr. Alisa J. Bates is Dean of Concordia University-Portland’s College of Education.
 She earned an MEd in Curriculum and Instruction from Virginia Tech, and later earned her PhD in teacher education from Michigan State University.